-Surface-water bodies were masked from the tree and forest-cover & change data, and the surface-water layer is a useful input to many other applications.
-The following algorithm is described by Feng et al. (2015).

-Water cover was defined as a state of the landcover domain $c \in C$, and its probability of occurrence in each pixel was modeled as a function of reflectance and topographic covariates (X):
+Surface waterbodies were masked from the tree and forest-cover & change data, and the surface water layer is a useful input to many other applications.
+The algorithm below (eq.
+4) is described by Feng et al. (2015).
+Water cover was defined as a state of the landcover domain $c \in C$ , and its probability of occurrence in each pixel was modeled as a function of reflectance and topographic covariates (X):

-$$P(c = "water" | X)$$ (4)
+$$P(c = "water"|X)$$

 where f is a binary decision tree fit by the See5TM algorithm (Quinlan 1986, 1993).
-The topographic covariates were elevation and slope derived from the ASTER GDEM (Tachikawa 2011), reflectance covariates were Landsat Band-5 (SWIR) surface reflectance, the Normalized-Difference Water index (NDWI) (McFeeters 1996):
+The topographic covariates were elevation and slope derived from the ASTER GDEM (Tachikawa 2011), reflectance covariates were Landsat Band 5 (SWIR) surface reflectance, the Normalized Difference Water index (NDWI) (McFeeters 1996) and the Modified Normalized Difference Water index (MNDWI) (Xu 2006) to distinguish water from other cover types, as well as the NDVI (Tucker et al. 2005) to distinguish water from vegetation specifically.
+The optimal threshold of each index for separating water varies regionally and over time due to mixing and local similarities with other cover types (Ji et al. 2009; Jiang et al. 2014).